friedger/AppDF/specification/appds_spec_2_1.md

 Optional.
 No attributes.
-Maximum length: the first tag should be 80 symbols or shorter.
+Maximum length: the first tag should be 80 characters or shorter.

 Short application description is used in the app lists next to the app title.
 Some stores include such short description to the lists, some do not.
 Different stores have different requirements for maximum short description length.
 In order to have flexibility to get the best from each of the stores you can include several copies of short description tag.
 The store will take the longest one that fits in its maximum size.
 As everything inside the `<description>` tag can be localized using `<description-localization>` section.
 The first short description must be 80 symbols or shorter in order to be supported by all the stores.